patternfly/react-component-groups/README.md

 ### To add a new component:
 1. create a folder in `src/` matching its name (for example `src/MyComponent`)
 2. to the new folder add a new `.tsx` file named after the component (for example `src/MyComponent/MyComponent.tsx`)
-3. to the same folder include also a `index.ts` which will export the component as a default and then all necessary interfaces
+3. to the same folder include an `index.ts` which will export the component as a default and then all necessary interfaces
 4. if this file structure is not met, your component won't be exposed correctly

 #### Example component: